 Sleep feature is quite useful, and many use it regularly on our PCs, but many users reported that Windows 10 goes to sleep after 2 minutes.
-This can be an annoying issue since you’ll have to constantly wake your PC up, but in this article we’ll show you how to fix it.
+This can be an annoying issue since you’ll have to constantly wake your PC up, but in this article, we’ll show you how to fix it.

 Sometimes your Windows 10 PC can go to sleep after a couple of minutes, and this can be quite annoying.
 Speaking of sleep-related issues on Windows 10, here are some problems that users reported:

-- Windows 10 ignoring sleep settings, screen turns off after 2 minutes – This issue can occur due to various reasons, and the best way to fix it is to modify your registry and then change your power settings.
+- Windows 10 ignoring sleep settings, the screen turns off after 2 minutes – This issue can occur due to various reasons, and the best way to fix it is to modify your registry and then change your power settings.